-- Airport operator shall develop a procedure for screening and identify the required staff and resources to operate it. - It is recommended to subject departing passengers entering the terminal to temperature checks immediately after entering the airport premises.

-- Airport operators should identify the best location for the temperature control - The temperature check shall aim to identify passengers with skin temperature of 38°C or higher.
+- Airport operator shall develop a procedure for screening and identify the required staff and resources to operate it. - It is recommended to subject departing passengers entering the terminal to temperature checks immediately after entering the airport premises. - Airport operators should identify the best location for the temperature control - The temperature check shall aim to identify passengers with skin temperature of 38°C or higher.
 For passengers with skin temperature 38°C or higher temperature checks should be repeated at least once for confirmation purposes.
-Passengers with elevated skin temperature should be referred to secondary assessment by a health professional or follow the agreed protocol of screening. - Due to the intensive use, equipment should be regularly recalibrated in accordance with the manufacturer's instructions or at even shorter intervals. - Symptomatic passengers who are detected at the entrance to the terminal, will be subject to further health checks before they may be permitted to continue their journey.
-Within Oman, symptomatic departure passengers will have the possibility to undergo a rapid PCR test at the airport, with the results communicated within 2 hours.
+Passengers with a continued elevated skin temperature after the second measurement shall be referred to the PCR provider to conduct a rapid PCR test before they continue.
+Results will be communicated within 2 hours.
 The cost for the test has to be covered by the passenger.
+If the passenger decides not to conduct the rapid PCR test and not to continue the journey, they should be referred to secondary assessment by a health professional or follow the agreed protocol of screening.

+• Due to the intensive use, equipment should be regularly recalibrated in accordance with the manufacturer's instructions or at even shorter intervals.